lmartinking/TomatoTimer/README.md

 ## Building

-To keep things simple, you just need Qt Creator and Qt 5.7.
+To keep things simple, you just need Qt Creator and at least Qt 5.7.

+Open the project (`TomatoTimer.pro`) with Qt Creator, configure against your "Kit", and then build.

+Qt installers for Mac, Linux & Windows can be downloaded from [Qt.io](https://www.qt.io/download-qt-installer).

 ## Todo